 What exactly is a Florida Property Partition Lawsuit?
-Well, before you and the co-owner of your property get in the boxing rink, please read this blog.
+Well, before you and the co-owner of your property get into the boxing rink, please read this blog on partition lawsuits.

-In Florida, if you co-own a piece of real property, you have an absolute right to seek a partition which is a lawsuit in the county where the property is located wherein it is requested upon the court to determine how best to dispose of the property amongst its owners.
+In Florida, if you’re a co-owner to a piece of real property, you have an absolute right to seek a partition action which is a lawsuit in the county where the property is located wherein it is requested upon the court to determine how best to dispose of the property amongst its owners.

 Usually the breaking point is when ONLY one owner is:

 - Paying property taxes; or

 Florida Property Partition Lawsuits are governed by Florida Statutes, Chapter 64.
 Some of the notable part of this chapter are as follows:

 64.022Venue.—Partition shall be brought in any county where the lands or any part thereof lie which are the subject matter of the action.

 64.031Parties.—The action may be filed by any one or more of several joint tenants, tenants in common, or coparceners, against their cotenants, coparceners, or others interested in the lands to be divided.